instillai/deep-learning-roadmap/README.rst

 * **WILDML**:
   [`Link <http://www.wildml.com/about/>`_]

-* **Distill blog** It is more like a journal than a blog because it has a peer review process and only accepyed articles will be published on that.:
+* **Distill blog** It is more like a journal than a blog because it has a peer review process and only accepted articles will be published on that.:
   [`Link <https://distill.pub/>`_]

 * **BAIR** Berkeley Artificial Inteliigent Research: